haxhiuurim/Adapter/README.md

         .setFooterOnBindViewHolder { holder -> /* Bind your footer here */ }
         .setFooterOnItemClickListener { adapter -> /* Set your footer click listener here */ }
         .build()

+// Applying our adapter, LinearLayoutManager and itemAnimator as null to our recycler
 with(recyclerView) {
     layoutManager = LinearLayoutManager(this@HeaderFooterSampleActivity)
     adapter = mySampleAdapter